craftablescience/sourcepp/README.md

 A list of projects using the `sourcepp` parser set.
 If you'd like to see your project here, make a PR!

-- [VPKEdit](https://github.com/craftablescience/VPKEdit): An open source MIT-licensed tool that can create, extract from, preview the contents of and write to several pack file formats.
-A CLI application is bundled with the program which replicates the functionality of Valve's `vpk.exe`.
+- [VPKEdit](https://github.com/craftablescience/VPKEdit): An open source MIT-licensed GUI tool that can create, extract from, preview the contents of and write to several pack file formats.
+A CLI tool is bundled with the program which replicates the functionality of Valve's `vpk.exe`.
+- [MareTF](https://github.com/craftablescience/MareTF): An open source MIT-licensed CLI tool that can create VTFs, with more features and a companion GUI tool planned.
+Replicates the functionality of Valve's `vtex.exe`.
 - [GodotSource](https://github.com/craftablescience/godotsource): A work-in-progress set of bindings to connect the `sourcepp` libraries to Godot.
 Allows GDScript to work with the libraries, and allows Godot to directly load Source engine assets from a user project or from installed Source games.